Johnny is a longtime online writer and car enthusiast who has expertise in fixing car problems.

-This guide is specific to 2004-2006 model year Toyota Tundra V8 engines, but it can also serve as a general guide to how to change spark plugs in most vehicles.
+This guide is specific to 2004 to 2006 model year Toyota Tundra V8 engines, but it can also serve as a general guide to how to change spark plugs in most vehicles.
 The tips, tricks, and pitfalls to avoid apply to just about any vehicle.
-I've tried to make this as basic as possible, so that someone who has never changed spark plugs can use it as a guide.
+I've tried to make this as basic as possible so that someone who has never changed spark plugs can use it as a guide.

 Changing your spark plugs is something that can easily be done on a Tundra with minimal tools necessary and should save you quite a bit of money over a shop or dealer install.
 It should only take about an hour or less, depending on how fast you work.